 preserve formatting of entered data (so if you enter

 The current prefix hierarchy will be replaced with a more structured one - keeping the flexibility where it's actually needed, but tagging levels as "country", "area", "system", "cave", etc. For ease of coding, we're using the C++ STL.
-It comes with any ISO conforming C++ compiler; for older compilers there's a portable implementation (STLPort).
-C++ static object constructors seem to be a portability nightmare so we should avoid using them.
-Other C++ features which are problematic in some implementations can be judged on a similar cost/benefit basis.
-The time required should be much less than for Survex 1.0.
+It comes with any ISO conforming C++ compiler - all the compilers which are in active use support it pretty well now.
+Use of C++ features which are problematic in some implementations can be judged on a cost/benefit basis.
+The effort required should be much less than for Survex 1.0.
 We have a good idea of what we want to achieve as we've already written Survex 1.0.
 There's plenty of code we can reuse or use for inspiration.
 Instead of just me coding with some help from Wookey, we're likely to have a handful of developers, and the plug-in architecture should allow us to avoid tripping over each other too much.
-Survex was my first C program, so a lot of time was initally spent learning C. And lastly C++ is higher level so coding time is more productive.
-We believe wxWindows is the most suitable GUI toolkit for us.
-It supports Microsoft Windows, Mac OS, and Unix already.
+Survex was my first C program, so a lot of time was initially spent learning C. And lastly C++ is higher level so coding time is more productive.
+We believe wxWidgets is the most suitable GUI toolkit for us.
+It supports Microsoft Windows, macOS, and Unix already.
 There's also a "universal" port which allows it to run on platforms which provide a framebuffer but have no native GUI (MSDOS is an example).
 And the really nice thing is that it gives a native look and feel to the application.
-Supporting Palmtops would be desirable, but a toolkit isn't enough here I suspect.
-Palmtops tend to have smaller screens, so GUI modules designed for a larger screen size are likely to be less than ideal.
-Modern models are improving - Psion series 5 is 640x240 (same width as "real" VGA but half as high); Psion series 7 is 640x480 ("real" VGA); Compaq ipaq is 240x320.
-Here again, wxWindows may be a good choice as it is starting to tackle the issues of targetting such devices.
-Whichever approach we take, we're unlikely to have GUI versions for pre-386 MS-DOS or RISC OS, but command line versions are still possible.
+Supporting mobile devices like palmtops and smart phones is desirable, but a toolkit isn't enough here I suspect.
+While the resolution of these devices has increased greatly, they're still small compared to modern desktops, so GUI modules designed for a larger screen size are likely to be less than ideal.
+The lack of a full keyboard is another issue.
+Here again, wxWidgets may be a good choice as it is attempting to tackle the issues of targetting such devices.

 |